 Air pollution from traffic and other sources can be controlled in the workplace through ventilation, source control, and air filtration.

 Those who work in buildings with poor or unpredictable indoor air quality should consider purchasing a high-performance personal air purifier for their work areas.

 In Your Car

 Driving on congested roadways exposes drivers to a plethora of both particulate and chemical pollutants at extremely high levels and for long periods of time.

-Those who spend time commuting should consider purchasing a high-performance car air purifier, such as the Atem® Car, to constantly recirculate fresh air throughout the vehicle without the use of dangerous ionizers (which can actually make asthma or other respiratory symptoms worse) or ineffective portable air purifiers with little filtration surface area to capture airborne particles and no media to capture chemicals or VOCs.9,10
+Commuters should consider purchasing a high-performance car air purifier to constantly recirculate fresh air throughout the vehicle.
+Commuters should avoid dangerous ionizers (which can actually make asthma or other respiratory symptoms worse) or ineffective portable air purifiers with little filtration surface area to capture airborne particles and no media to capture chemicals or VOCs.18,19